 - Make wells in the flour mixture, and pour the egg mixture into the wells.
 Stir until a soft dough is formed.
 Turn dough out onto a lightly floured surface and knead slightly into a ball.
 Cut the ball in half to create two discs.

 - Wrap one dough disc and place in the refrigerator.
-Roll the second disc out on a lightly floured surface large enough to fit the bottom of your pie place.
+Roll the second disc out on a lightly floured surface large enough to fit the bottom of your pie plate.
 Ensure that you don't stretch the dough (as this will cause it to shrink when baked).
 Set lined pie plate aside.

 For Apples: